Emotional Intelligence

 Self-Awareness

-Recognise and understand your emotions, triggers, and patterns.
+Recognise and understand your own emotions, triggers, and behavioural patterns.
 Self-awareness builds clarity and confidence in decision-making and communication.
+It is the foundation that makes every other dimension of EI possible.

 Self-Management